 Pick up your baby and place your baby on your dominant side.
-Get the material on the opposite side ready by opening “the pocket” to make sure there is material between you and your baby.
-Place your baby’s legs and bum inside that pocket–have your baby facing you.
-Baby’s feet should be in a froggy position or the fetal position, and baby’s knees should always be above his bottom.
+Get the material on the opposite side ready by opening “the pocket” to ensure there is material between you and your baby.
+Place your baby’s legs and bum inside that pocket—have your baby facing you.
+Baby’s feet should be in a froggy or fetal position, and baby’s knees should always be above his bottom.
 Pull that material under his feet and bottom and over his back for full coverage.

 Step 6: Full Body Support

 Place baby’s upper body onto the other side of your chest and shoulder and pull the other pocket open, placing baby inside.
 Pull the fabric over to cover his body.
 You want to make sure that the material of the wrap is pulled all the way up to baby’s back on both sides, providing full-body support.

 Grab the horizontal material—your “seatbelt”—and pull that over your baby’s body to the neck of baby.
 You can even pull the material over baby’s head for more coverage.
 There you go!
 You are now wearing your newborn baby!

 In this Facebook Live video, I demonstrate how to use a standard wrap carrier (I am using the Solly Baby wrap and a Baby K’ Tan) with your newborn.
 Here are the steps that I did when wearing the Solly wrap: